 App Expansion to Multiple Devices

 If you are transferring your app to a new platform or multiple devices, a big update might be needed.
-Maybe you are making an app version specifically for tablets or want to make an Android version based on an iOS version.
+Maybe you are making an app version specifically for tablets or want to make an Android version based on iOS version.

-As you attempt to rework an app to expand it to other mobile devices and platforms, you may need to modify the data model of the app.
+As you attempt to rework an app to expand it to other mobile platforms or devices you may need to modify the data model of the app.
 The visual design and functionality may need to be altered, which could affect the user experience.
 You can make an app design feel accommodating to a specific platform, but it should also resemble the same design found on every platform.
 This might require numerous changes which affect the visual design and user experience of the app.
 These changes will cause back-end servers to be impacted too.

 Some users may not even pay attention to the downloaded update or the new version number, but they will notice the new visual design and functionality as they use your app.
 Plus, there will be writers and major users of your app that will spread the word quickly if the updates are significant.
 If your updates reflect the wishes of your app’s user feedback, then they will be very happy to spread the word.
 Most importantly, they will remain as a loyal user of your app.